surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.22.0-b.2 =
+= 6.22.0-b.3 =

-(2020/02/26) Added a WPML integration module to provide better locale information (Premium version).
+(2020/02/26) Added a WPML integration module to improve locale support (Premium version).
+Updated the Bitly API from v3 to v4 (Premium version).
 Added the Schema MedicalCondition sub-types.
-Added a new "Term Title Prefix" option in the SSO &gt; Advanced Settings page.
+Added a new "Term Title Prefix" option (Premium version).

 = 6.21.2 =